satRdays/knowledgebase/content/organising/index.md

 ## Sponsors
 ## Call for papers / speakers
 We have a deal with [sessionize.com](//sessionize.com) as it's a nifty plaltform for managing your CFP and it it makes it easier for speakers to submit to multiple events over time.
-If you'd liek to use it, we can either do the inital creation for you, or when it comes time to activate the event you can send the payment url to us.
+If you'd like to use it, we can either do the initial creation for you, or when it comes time to activate the event you can send the payment url to us.

 ## Attendee signup
 ## On the day